CLUBS & ORGANIZATIONS

 Alpha Gamma Rho is the nation's premier social/professional agricultural fraternity. |

-Alpha Zeta |
+| Alpha Zeta |

 Advisors: Natalie Coers, Kara Riggs |

 Alpha Zeta is an honorary professional society for students and industry professionals in the agriculture and natural resources fields.
-It takes pride in commitment to the highest levels of scholarship, leadership, fellowship and character.
-The Florida Chapter of Alpha Zeta is only available to CALS students with a GPA in the top 2/5 of the college. |
+It is committed to the highest levels of scholarship, leadership, fellowship and character.
+The Florida Chapter is only available to CALS students with a GPA in the top 2/5 of the college. |

-American Society of Microbiology (ASM) Gators |
+| American Society of Microbiology (ASM) Gators |

 Advisor: Monika Oli |

-Official student chapter of the American Society for Microbiology |
+This is the official student chapter of the American Society for Microbiology. |

-Block & Bridle |
+| Block & Bridle |

 Block & Bridle is dedicated to promoting the interest and scholarship of animal science and agriculture.
-It provides members with the opportunity for professional development through service, educational, and leadership activities.
-Members make a positive impact on the ag industry through events and service while having fun and enjoying networking with other students, faculty and industry leaders. |
+It provides members with professional development through service, educational, and leadership activities.
+Members network with other students, faculty and industry leaders. |

-CALS Council |
+| CALS Council |

 Advisor: Megan Cantrell |

 The CALS Council provides leadership for CALS students and student organizations.
-The council stimulates interest among students in the agricultural and life sciences, supports and promotes CALS student organizations, provides programs of interest and relevance to CALS students, and promotes communication between CALS faculty and students. |
+It stimulates interest among students in the agricultural and life sciences, supports and promotes CALS student orgs, provides programs of interest and relevance to CALS students, and promotes communication between faculty and students. |

-Collegiate 4-H |
+| Collegiate 4-H |

 Advisor: Kate Fogarty |